tinted-theming/tinted-terminal/README.md

 1. Standard themes which can be imported from iTerm2 itself, instructions below under "Manual".
-2. Script themes can be executed from a script to change the iTerm2 theme.
+2. Applescripts that can be executed to change the iTerm2 theme.

 **Theme directory**: [themes/iterm2/]

-**Script Theme directory**: [themes-16/iterm2-scripts/]
+**Applescripts directory**: [themes-16/iterm2-applescripts/]

 ### Tinty